fabriziotappero/Free-Range-VHDL-book/README.md

 This book was written with the intention of being freely available to everybody.
 The formatted electronic version of this book is available from the Internet.
 Any part of this book can be copied, distributed and modified in accordance with the conditions of its license.

+## How to Compile the Book
+To compile the Latex files of this book and get the PDF first install Latex in your machine.

+    sudo apt-get install texlive-latex-base
+    sudo apt-get install texlive-fonts-recommended texlive-fonts-extra
+    sudo apt-get install texlive-latex-extra

+Clone this repository and run the script:

+    ./compile

+You can clean up the unnecessary files with the command:

+    ./clean